How to Make Agua de Piña (Best Pineapple Agua Fresca)

 HOW TO STORE AGUA FRESCA

-Store agua fresca in an airtight container in the refrigerator for up to 2-3 days, ensuring it stays fresh and chilled.
-Ingredients tend to settle at the bottom, so remember to stir your agua fresca before serving.
+Store agua fresca in an airtight container in the refrigerator for up to 2-3 days.
+I like to put mine in a large mason jar with a lid.
+Remember that ingredients tend to settle at the bottom, so remember to stir your agua fresca before serving.

 LOOKING FOR MORE AGUA FRESCA RECIPES?